 Teens and their parents need to have some important conversations about rhinoplasty and why it’s important to them.
 Young patients need to be aware that a rhinoplasty won’t fix all their problems or make them a different person, but it will help to improve facial balance and self-confidence.

-Young people in the Atlanta area who could benefit from rhinoplasty can trust Dr. Paul Daraei to guide them and their families through the rhinoplasty process with honesty and integrity.
-Dr. Daraei is a rhinoplasty expert who understands the specific needs and risks of rhinoplasty for teen patients.
+Young people in the Atlanta area who could benefit from rhinoplasty can trust our doctors to guide them and their families through the rhinoplasty process with honesty and integrity.
+Our doctors are rhinoplasty experts who understand the specific needs and risks of rhinoplasty for teen patients.

 Good Candidates for Teenage and Young Adult Rhinoplasty